uccollab/uccollab.github.io/_teachings/dl4nlp25.md

 - Key machine learning paradigms and concepts
 - Both basic and advanced machine learning algorithms/models applied to NLP
-- Evaluation, optimisation, and comparison model performance
+- Evaluation, optimisation, and comparison of NLP models
 - Applying NLP models and techniques to real-world problems

 ## Prerequisites